uptechteam/ios-cookbook/4-architecture.md

 ## Why?

-- Have a completed solution for new projects, nobody wants to create a bicycle every single time
+- Have a completed solution for new projects
 - Decrease development time by reusing estabilished principles and techniques of solving similair (or not) problems
 - Create consistent codebase to lower the barier to entry for switching developers between existing projects